Durham County Cricket Club: 2006 - 2015: One Day Trophy and County Championship victories

 However, one other team could also be relegated.
 Nottinghamshire needed just 3 points to avoid the drop at the start of the matches, but only managed 1 point as they were soundly beaten by Sussex.
 This meant that Durham needed only to score 400 (for maximum batting points) and force a draw.
 At 191–6 this looked unlikely.
 But a record-breaking stand of 315 between Benkenstein and Ottis Gibson made it possible.
 Gibson was out for 155, the highest first-class score in his career.
 Durham then collapsed again to 518 all out, needing work to be done in the second innings.
 This was provided by Garry Park, who hit a maiden first-class century (100*) as Durham played out a draw, leaving themselves and Yorkshire in the first division.

-In recent times, Durham has seen a number of their top players make an impact on the England side.
-Collingwood (who is the first Durham CCC player to hit a Test century and double century), Steve Harmison and Liam Plunkett have all established themselves in the national squad with Phil Mustard also representing England in the one day format.
-Graham Onions was added to the test side for the home series against the West Indies in 2009.
-Both Ben Stokes and Scott Borthwick made their England ODI debuts in August 2011.

-For the 2011 season, Durham County Cricket Club wished to return to a more traditional arrangement and have insisted on a smart dress code including jackets for gentlemen at all games.